 - Business goals

 - Resources and support.

-Functional Specification Documents (created for Developers and written by Developers):
+Functional Specification Document (created for Developers and written by Developers):

 This communicates how things should be designed or built.
 Unlike requirements definition, which can be done without a lot of formal training in an engineering discipline, specification/design documentation usually requires hands-on experience with the tools, hardware, processes, and terminology needed to do the job.